Marlon James (novelist): Themes

 Themes in James's work span religion and the supernatural, sexuality, violence, and colonialism.
 Often, his novels display the struggle to find an identity, whether it be as a slave or a postcolonial inhabitant of Jamaica.

 John Crow's Devil (2005)

 In John Crow's Devil, his first novel, James explores postcolonial Jamaica through a religiously charged, archetypal battle of good and evil.
 His characters in this novel represent, through their archetypal portrayals, many facets of humanity including hope.
 Despite the particular setting, the novel "conveys archetypal situations that reside in the collective unconsciousness."
 Additionally, this piece of Caribbean gothic reveals the power of guilt and hypocrisy both in a person and in a community, and generally reveals truths of human nature.
-The ghosts of colonialism are more subtle, but the instability and struggle for identity is clear to the reader.
+The ghosts of colonialism are more subtle, but the instability and struggle for identity are clear to the reader.

 The Book of Night Women (2009)

 In The Book of Night Women, James challenges the traditional slave narrative by presenting a protagonist (Lilith) who approaches her enslavement with complex duality, despite the constant description of antagonism between slaves and masters on a plantation in Jamaica.
 Lilith hates the masters, but much of the novel deals with how she "aspires to obtain a privileged stature within plantation society by submitting to the sexual subjugation of a white overseer, Robert Quinn".
 This is additionally challenged by Lilith and Robert's "love", leading the reader to question the limits of love and relationships.
 James intends to have readers root for Robert and Lilith, but then catch themselves, as Robert Quinn has a reputation as a brutal, violent overseer—even ordering Lilith to be severely whipped.
 The situation for the reader is further complicated because Quinn is Irish, another population that was looked down upon during the time period.
 While this at times brings him sympathy, his whiteness overshadows his Irishness.

 Additionally, the novel explores the complexity of what it is to be a woman, with some characters having deep connections to Obeah and Myal spiritualism.
 The female slaves are portrayed as strong-willed and intelligent, while the male slaves are often portrayed as weak, thoughtless, and even traitorous.
 "Rape, torture, murder and other dehumanizing acts propel the narrative, never failing to shock in both their depravity and their humanness.
 It is this complex intertwining that makes James’s book so disturbing and so eloquent".
 The novel "defies hegemonic notions of empire by pointing out the explosive and antagonistic relationship between colonizers and colonized."